shohei-shibata/jkv/src/content/projects/e-spreader.md

 ![A photo of the Electric Spreader with a driver](../../images/e-spreader_5.jpg)

-The Electric Spreader is powered by a couple of Dakota Lithium batteries (available for puchase at the [JKV Shop](https://shop.jkvengineering.com)), for a total of 48 Volt and 192 Ah, or 9.2 Kw.
+The Electric Spreader is powered by a couple of Dakota Lithium batteries (available for puchase at the [JKV Shop](https://shop.jkvengineering.com)), for a total of 48 Volt and 192 Ah, or 9.2 kW.

 ![Dakota Lithium Battery powering the Electric Spreader](../../images/e-spreader_2.jpg)